★ Official Tribute Event ★

 & Fitness Competition

 Solemn roll call, prayers, and the grueling Mogadishu Mile course.
 Bagpipes echo across the lake.
-Two Friesian horses pull a flag-draped caisson.
+Two majestic horses pull a flag-draped caisson.
 The names of all 19 heroes are read aloud.
 Then — the race begins.

 Bagpipe Solemn Call

-Friesian Horse Procession
+Majestic Horse Procession

 Roll Call of the 19 Heroes